-Table 4.5: Remote Provisioning Procedure state values

 Remote Provisioning Device UUID

 The Remote Provisioning Device UUID state indicates either the Device UUID that the provisioning bearer is open to or, if a Device Key Refresh Procedure is in progress, the Device UUID of the Remote Provisioning Server.

-Remote Provisioning Outbound PDU

-The Remote Provisioning Outbound PDU state indicates the most recent Provisioning PDU that was received by the Remote Provisioning Server during the provisioning process or Device Key Refresh procedure that is in progress.

 Remote Provisioning Outbound PDU Count

 The Remote Provisioning Outbound PDU Count state indicates the number of unique Provisioning PDUs delivered to the Remote Provisioning Server from the Remote Provisioning Client during the provisioning process or a Device Key Refresh procedure that is in progress.